bitrise-io/depman/README.md

     * if you can retrieve your repository you got all your dependencies in place, no additional requests required, no surprise maintenances on other servers

+## Limitations

+* Right now it requires the unix 'cp' and 'rm' commands (used for safe directory copy and remove).

 ## Supported

 ### VCS